High Availability (Multi-AZ)

 You can view the current state of your Multi-AZ deployment via the Amazon RDS console and APIs.

-For information on how you can respond to failovers, reduce recovery time, and other best practices for Amazon RDS, go to Best Practices for Amazon RDS.
+For information on how you can respond to failovers, reduce recovery time, and other best practices for Amazon RDS, see Best Practices for Amazon RDS.